Imagine you’re a baker in a quiet pastry shop.

 - Give them an opportunity to grow into and develop even more as a senior staff member.

-PT private practice success is not unlike that of the baker striving to have created the perfect cake.
+Physical therapy private practice success is not unlike that of the baker striving to have created the perfect cake.
 What’s needed is a clear goal, without compromise, and the knowledge on how to bring about group agreement so that each member feels acknowledge and validated.
 To be the leader who believes in their purpose, and invest in their staff accordingly.
 Whether they are a new grad, advanced, or veteran clinician, with these tips at play you are sure to attract the best and the brightest for your company culture to flourish.

-If you’re interested in learning more about hiring and retaining the right therapists, download our hiring tip sheet for expert tips on bringing on the best staff to your PT Private Practice
+If you’re interested in learning more about hiring and retaining the right therapists, download our hiring tip sheet for expert tips on bringing on the best staff to your Private Practice